 Keep the Floors Clean

 Adding a doormat to each of your doors can help reduce the amount of dirt and germs that are tracked into your home on shoes.
-Also, make sure everyone removes their shoes at the door so any remaining pollutants stay there.
+Ask your family to wipe their feet when entering to minimize contamination.
+Also, make sure everyone removes their shoes at the door so any remaining pollutants stay at the threshold and don’t get tracked throughout your home.
 Using a vacuum with a good HEPA filter and keeping hardwood floors clean with a microfiber mop can also help.

 How do you make sure your indoor air quality stays pure during the winter?